ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 ### Scan Queries

-[Scan Queries](https://ignite.apache.org/docs/latest/key-value-api/using-scan-queries) with filter also benefit from Platform Cache when it is enabled on server nodes: only keys are passed to the .NET filter, reducing deserialization overhead.
+[Scan Queries](https://ignite.apache.org/docs/latest/key-value-api/using-scan-queries) with filter also benefit from Platform Cache on server nodes: only keys are passed to the .NET filter, reducing deserialization overhead.
 The effect is more noticeable with large values (~3KB per value in this case):

 ```